Newport, Wales: Religion

 In 1929 St Woolos Church became the Pro-Cathedral of the Diocese of Monmouth, becoming a full cathedral in 1949.
-When Rowan Williams was appointed Archbishop of Wales in 2000, the Cathedral became the Metropolitan Cathedral of Wales.
+When Rowan Williams was appointed Archbishop of Wales in 2000, the Cathedral became the Metropolitan Cathedral of Wales, as it had when previous Bishops of Monmouth were elected Archbishop.

 In 1850 Newport was recognised as a centre of Catholicism in Wales when the Diocese of Newport and Menevia was created.
 Between 21 October 1966 and 6 October 1969, having retired as Bishop of Rochester, New York, Fulton J. Sheen, an American bishop who pioneered preaching on television and radio, was appointed the titular archbishop of Newport by Pope Paul VI.
-The Catholic St Patrick's Church is served by the Rosminians.
+The Catholic St Patrick's Church was served by the Rosminians until the 2010s.

+The foundation of the Charles Street Baptist Church was mainly the project of three women who had been members of Bethesda Baptist Chapel in Rogerstone, which was first built in 1742.
+In 1807 a Mrs Samuel and her friends rented a room in John Rowe's house on Stow Hill and asked the preachers John Hier, and his subordinate James Edmunds, both from Bethesda, to preach to them there.
+They later moved to a larger room in Charles Street.
+In 1816 a meeting at the Castleton Baptist Association agreed to build the first Welsh Baptist Chapel in Newport.
+Land was acquired in Charles Street, with the help of a bequest from Newport tailor John Williams.
+In May 1817 the opening services of the new church were held.
+By July 1879 the decline in Welsh-speaking in the town led to a change in the services from Welsh to English.
+In September 1993, the Charles Street congregation joined with Ebbw Bridge Baptist Church, Newport, and the Charles Street Chapel closed.

 In the 2011 census 56.8% of Newport residents considered themselves Christian, 4.7% Muslim, 1.2% Other religions (including Hindu, Buddhist, Sikh, Jewish and Others), 29.7% were non-religious and 7.5% chose not to answer the non-compulsory religion question on the census.

 Newport has more than 50 churches, 7 mosques, and one synagogue; the nearest Gurudwara is in Cardiff.

 The Church in Wales church of St Julius and St Aaron, at St Julian's, was consecrated in 1926.

 The following table shows the religious identity of residents residing in Newport according to the 2001, 2011 and the 2021 censuses.